zealot128/ruby-acme-cli/README.md

 ## Usage

 Specify ``-t`` to use Letsencrypt test server.
-Without it, all requests are called against the production server, that might have same more strict rate limiting.
+Without it, all requests are called against the production server, that might have some more strict rate limiting.
 If you are just toying around, add the -t flag.

 ```bash
 # show all commands